top of page

-When starting a livestock breeding program, the essential step is setting clear goals that you’re breeding for — and then stick to them!
+When starting a livestock breeding program, the essential step is setting clear goals that you’re breeding for — and then sticking to them!

 Either way, setting clear goals for your breeding program and following standard livestock breeding best practices will take you a long way to your perfect herd (or flock)!